 Employment with other portfolio agencies

-The Australian Trade Commission (Austrade), Australian Centre for International Agricultural Research (ACIAR), Australian Export Finance and Insurance Corporation (EFIC) and the Australian Agency for International Development (AusAID) are also part of the Government's Foreign Affairs and Trade portfolio.
+The Australian Trade Commission (Austrade), Australian Centre for International Agricultural Research (ACIAR), and Australian Export Finance and Insurance Corporation (EFIC) are also part of the Government's Foreign Affairs and Trade portfolio.
 However, each agency runs its own independent recruitment program, details of which can be found on their websites.